To make a Log Cabin Design Quilt

 ||Here you see the second log.
 2" by the

 tell from the photo, the first yellow log has been pressed back and the

-As you can see I've pinned the fabric in place
+As you can see I've pinned the

-preparing to sew.
+second login place before sewing.
 Once you feel confident enough, you'll just zip, zip,

 zip along without pins.